Byaidu/PDFMathTranslate/README.md

 <h2 id="downstream">Secondary Development (APIs)</h2>

-For downstream applications, please refer to our document about [API Details](./docs/APIS.md) for futher information about:
+For downstream applications, please refer to our document about [API Details](./docs/APIS.md) for further information about:

 - [Python API](./docs/APIS.md#api-python), how to use the program in other Python programs
 - [HTTP API](./docs/APIS.md#api-http), how to communicate with a server with the program installed